What the Advent of iOS 14 Means for ASO?Raja

 September 16, 2020 marks the exact date that iOS 14, the latest update to the iPhone’s operating system, was released.
 It heralds a very significant change in how we perform ASO since the bulk of the update — despite ushering in new all-around features — specifically dealt with the App Store.

 As in other updates of this nature in the past, it’s only right to assume that the iOS 14 will have a big effect on not only app visibility but conversion rates as well.
-Considering the tremendous wave that it will produce, it’s only right for you, as an app developer, to keep yourself abreast of these changes.
+Considering the tremendous wave that it will produce, it’s only right for you, as an mobile app developers, to keep yourself abreast of these changes.
 And, mind you, they are as many as they are impactful.

 Charting the Impact of iOS 14 on ASO